 Mapping the Common Ground

 While the destinations and the specific routes on those roadmaps vary, the core elements of the journey are remarkably similar.
-These shared pillars help bring structure to the human experience and give us a sense of direction.
+These shared pillars—morality, ritual, and community—help bring structure to the human experience and give us a sense of direction.

 This simple diagram shows how the central Quest for meaning is built on the foundations of Morality, Ritual, and Community.